Timendus/chip8-test-suite/README.md

 corresponding value lights up on the screen.
 There are more implementations of something like this, but I thought it was a valuable addition to this suite, so I wrote one.

-Note that you can start any of the tests from the main menu by pressing the corresponding number on the keypad, except for this one.
-That's because pressing 5 on your PC keyboard is often not mapped to any CHIP-8 keys and pressing 5 on a CHIP-8 keyboard is generally used as an "up" key.
-You can however move the cursor down to the item (usually `S` on PC keyboard or `8` in CHIP-8 keypad) and select it (usually `E` on PC keyboard or `6` on CHIP-8 keypad).

-I wanted to allow users with limited keys (like a game controller) to be able to use this ROM too, so I wanted to have the cursor and I had to make this concession.
-So just so you know, this is not a bug, it's a feature 😄

 To auto-start this test, load the value `5` into memory at `0x1FF`, load the ROM in memory starting from `0x200` and start your interpreter.